 The following statements are forward looking statements based on current expectations and involved risks and uncertainties.
 The Company expects (in accordance with IFRS):

-We would like to thank all employees, customers, suppliers, investors, and the community for their trust and support!
-We wish you all a happy and prosperous New Year!”
+Here we would like to thank all employees, customers, suppliers, investors and the community for their trust and support!”

 To see the complete results including financial tables, please click here: